Prabhat Samgiita: Name and variants

-Prabhát Saḿgiit has two most commonly used definitions, namely: "Songs of a New Down" and "Songs of Prabhat".
+Prabhát Saḿgiit has two most commonly used definitions, namely: "Songs of a New Dawn" and "Songs of Prabhat".
 It has many spelling variants, with the following reasons: the word saḿgiit has two different spellings in Bengali, there is no fix transliteration rule for most Indian languages, there are also different transcription conventions used in English for Indian languages, the Sanskrit pronunciation has an "a" at the end of both words, which is normally silent in Bengali and Hindi.

 Thus we have the word prabhat that can be spelled as: